dgp1130/blog/src/www/posts/ctor.md

 almost universally developers have hooks to create their own constructors when necessary.

-Contrast this with Smalltalk, which has no explicit concept of a "constructor".
-Instead, a "constructor" is simply a method that returns an object.
-The language generates one with the name `new` by default, developers just wrap that as necessary using the existing features of the language.
+Contrast this with Rust or Go, both of which have no explicit concept of a user-authored "constructor".
+Instead, both languages have built-in functionality to create a new object with some initial data.
+A "constructor" is simply a standard function that happens to call this built-in.
+Developers simply wrap it as necessary using the existing features of the language.

 ### Constructors couple data allocation with initialization